WolfwithSword/TwitchCollabNetwork/README.md

 In that case, you can download a portable executable of this program.

 Click on the [latest action here](https://github.com/WolfwithSword/TwitchCollabNetwork/actions/workflows/build.yml) and download the latest build for your operating system.
+Check that the tag/branch is "main" for latest/nightly.
+Alternatively, check on the right side of the screen for versioned releases!

 Extract the zip to its own folder and make sure it has the executable, templates folder and config.ini.

 Configure the config.ini as per below and you're good to go.
-I do not have this program versioned so uh, yeah, update whenever you feel like it.
+As for version updating, update whenever you feel like it by downloading a new portable version.